Frequently Asked Questions

 On the contrary, our concrete polishing grinders are connected to OSHA-compliant industrial vacuums.
 These powerful vacuums are on throughout the grinding and polishing process.
 While these vacuums collect most of the dust, some larger particles remain and are immediately vacuumed with additional equipment.

-Yes.
-We make every attempt to minimize disruption to our customers' businesses.
-We can accommodate off-hours and flexible schedules to accommodate most customer needs.
+We can accommodate off-hours and flexible schedules to meet most customer needs.

 The decision to polish your concrete floor has long-term maintenance benefits and produces beautiful results.
 It likely will be the last time you have to decide what to do with your floor.
 Costs are dependent on a few factors, including the difficulty of the layout, linear footage of edges (1,000 sf of wide open space versus 10 10x10’ rooms), condition of the concrete, the level of shine, and the addition of stain for your polished concrete floor.
 Please call for a detailed quote or complete our quote request form and we will reach out within 24 hours.